logo of design your homeschoolhomeschool photos

 • Make an object out of rolled newspaper - cyclindrical shape for the body; tie legs and arms to the body with string; Use strips of newspaper dipped in paste (as paper mache) and wrap around the figure.
 Paint when dry.

 • Make model buildings out of cardboard.
-(Some good designs can be found here) Terrific 3D Papercraft Ideas here.

 • Make a clay mould, leave to dry; Cover with cooking oil and then cover in newspaper strips dipped in paste (the glue we have used is the wallpaper glue from the hardware); Paint when dry.